Ochoja/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory
 10-back: Change working directory to the previous one
 11-lists: List all files in current directory, parent of the dirctory and in /boot directory
+12-file_type: Print the type of file named iamafile in /tmp directory